Kansas Divorce Laws

 Kansas Divorce Laws regarding child support

 The statutes 60-16-1610 and 38-1598 of the state are the basis of child support.
 The Court may issue orders that the education expenditure and child support has to be paid by one or both parents, irrespective of the child custody plan ordered by the Court.
-The Kansas Child Support guidelines are used to decide what amount is to be contributed for child support.
+The Kansas Child Support guidelines are used to decide the amount that is to be contributed for child support.
 When the child becomes 18 years old, child support ceases to exist.
 However, the parents may have a written agreement to extend it.
+There are specific conditions under which the court may consider to extend the child support.

 Kansas Divorce Laws regarding child custody